pbrunelle/toynet/toynet/loss.md

-Knowing [the derivative of exp(x)](https://en.wikipedia.org/wiki/Derivative#Rules_for_basic_functions) is exp(x) and [the derivative of a constant](https://en.wikipedia.org/wiki/Derivative#Rules_for_combined_functions) is 0, and again using the rule of linearity:
+Knowing [the derivative of exp(x)](https://en.wikipedia.org/wiki/Derivative#Rules_for_basic_functions) is exp(x) and [the derivative of a constant](https://en.wikipedia.org/wiki/Derivative#Rules_for_combined_functions) is 0, and again using the rule of linearity, the second term simplifies to:

 ```
 d(L, y_hat_j) = -d(exp(y_hat_i), y_hat_j) / exp(y_hat_i) + exp(y_hat_j) / sum_k(exp(y_hat_k))